opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 DPDS community happenings, and gain insights into the latest developments.
 To join the DPDS Slack workspace follow these steps:

-* Send an email to [mailto:odm.info@quantyca.it] with subject _Access to the DPDS Slack_ to request access to DPDS Slack Workspace
+* Send an email to [odm.info@quantyca.it](mailto:odm.info@quantyca.it) with subject _Access to the DPDS Slack_ to request access to DPDS Slack Workspace
 * Introduce yourself in `#introduce-yourself` channel
 * Check the last updates in `#announcements` channel
 * Join ongoing discussions in `#dpds` channel